 When it comes to abortion, a lot of concerns are raised.
-Many reports say women undergoing abortion are quite uneasy to the circumstances.
+Many reports say women undergoing abortion are quite uneasy about the circumstances.
 That’s understandable as not many people have adequate information about the term abortion as a whole.
 That’s why we’ve compiled a list of 20 most common questions about abortion.

 #1.
 What Is Abortion?

 This shouldn’t come as a surprise, but one of the most searched questions about abortion is what it actually is?
 Well, here’s the answer.
 Abortion is known as a ‘termination’ or ‘termination of pregnancy.’
-There are two types of abortion: medical abortion (pill induced abortion) and surgical abortion.
+There are two types of abortion: medical abortion (pill-induced abortion) and surgical abortion.

 #2.
 Which One’s the Best; Medical Abortion Or Surgical Abortion?

-With just a few tests and analysis of a patients medical condition, a doctor can recommend the best method that’ll work for the individual.
+With just a few tests and analysis of a patient’s medical condition, a doctor can recommend the best method that’ll work for the individual.
 Few factors such as gynecological history, past medical history, gestation (how many weeks pregnant you are), etc. might help in deciding the best method that suits a woman.